ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 A few weeks later, Brent got lunch with his host mother and Hero at the Sheridan hotel.
-Hero had invited Brent to stay at his home during winter break, while he was working in Canada for a project.
-He needed someone to watch his dog, and Brent needed a quiet place to finish his college application essays.
+Hero had invited Brent to stay at his home during winter break, while he was travelling in Canada for a project.
+Hero needed someone to watch his dog, and Brent needed a quiet place to finish his college application essays.

 "You're learning a lot from Hero," said Brent's host mother, gesturing with a snail shell.
 "How to play chess, how to be a gentleman."
 She punched Hero's arm.
 They were old friends.

 Back in September, Brent's host mother had arranged the initial meeting between Hero and Brent, because Brent was in trouble for often being late to school.

-At their initial meeting at a French-themed restaurant, Brent felt annoyed with Hero's as he slurped French Onion soup and insisted that Brent must respect his teachers, regardless of his other interests.
-Brent was annoyed because he had hoped that Hero would be different: when Hero had spoken at the exchange student orientation, Brent had been struck by his mannerisms and appearance, looking like a movie character with his designer glasses and shirt.
+When they met at a French-themed restaurant, Brent felt annoyed with Hero as he slurped French Onion soup and insisted that Brent must respect his teachers, regardless of his other interests.
+Brent was annoyed because he had hoped that Hero would be different: when Hero had spoken at the Rotary exchange student orientation, Brent had been drawn to his mannerisms and appearance, how he had looked like a movie character with his designer glasses and shirt.

-But eventually Brent realized that Hero was right.

 ---

-Brent took the long MRT ride to the edge of the city, and then walked up a road bordered by tufted grass and houses built into the hillside.
+Brent took the long MRT ride to the edge of the city, and then walked up a road bordered by tufted grass.
 It was drizzling.

 It wasn't Brent's first time at Hero's home.
-In August, Hero had held a reception for the Rotary exchange students, where they sat in small groups in his living room, dipping squid, cabbage and tofu into portable hotpots.
-Hero's home was like a jewelry case, but cool and wet, from the dark stone underlying the hills of Yangmingshan.
+In August, Hero had held a reception for the exchange students, where they sat in small groups in his living room, dipping squid, cabbage and tofu into portable hotpots.
+On that night Hero's home was like a jewelry case, but cool and wet, smelling faintly of sulphur from the dark stone underlying the hills of Yangmingshan.

 Brent said hello to Hero and his wife, and then went to put his stuff in the guest bedroom.
-He had stayed there before after going out for dinner with Hero and his host mother.

-"You have so many DVDs," said Brent, finding Hero in the kitchen.
+"You have so many DVDs," said Brent, when he found Hero in the kitchen.
 "How do you say 'DVD' in Mandarin?"

 Hero shrugged.
 "DVD," he said.